loadsmart/blog/content/posts/2022-09-14-introducing-jaiminho/index.md

 Besides the publish strategies, there are two other options that can be configured:

-### PERSIST_ALL_EVENTS
+### Persist all events

 While the default behavior of Jaiminho makes losing an event less likely, it still has a point of failure: if the notifying method fails and Jaiminho receives an error trying to store the database entry, the event will be lost.
 In order to avoid this possibility, the `PERSIST_ALL_EVENTS` configuration can be set to True, which will save the database entry *before* trying to notify the event.
 In this case, the notifying method will be called when the database transaction is committed, which will ensure that the event is persisted.
 This is not applicable when the publish strategy is **Keep order**, because all the messages must be stored to achieve this strategy.

-### DELETE_AFTER_SEND
+### Delete after send

 The `PERSIST_ALL_EVENTS` configuration can be combined with the `DELETE_AFTER_SEND` one.
 If `DELETE_AFTER_SEND` is activated, after a successful notifying of the event, the persisted database entry will be deleted, in order to make sure Jaiminho will not store successfully sent events.

-You may be asking: why isn’t the `PERSIST_ALL_EVENTS` configuration the default behavior of Jaiminho?
+You might be wondering: why isn’t the `PERSIST_ALL_EVENTS` configuration the default behavior of Jaiminho?
 The reason behind it is performance.
 For each event sent, the activation of this setting will cause two extra database operations (one insertion and one deletion), which can be a lot for use cases where there is a large number of events being sent.
 So, it’s up to your use case and you to decide whether you prefer the performance of just going to the database if something fails or the consistency guarantee of not losing any events.

 ## Django Commands